 You need to decide on what your goals are.
 How much time do you have to invest in your workout?
 You do not need equipment.
 Body weight exercise is a good way to get fit at home without equipment.

 Find someone who can help you establish your goals.
 Do you have someone who will help you be accountable to yourself and your workout?
 A personal trainer would be a good option.

 Just having someone to monitor your progress and cheer you on will help you feel accountable.
 You may have a bad day, then they are there to help pick you up.

 Follow a Plan

 If you have a plan to follow, it will take the decision-making out of each day.
-You know you have a goal in place.
-Knowing how to get fit at home without equipment will help you reach your goal.
+That alone will help you get fit at home without equipment.
 When you have an exercise plan and the going gets tough, it is easier to get up and start over again.

 Be realistic.
 Make small changes to your daily routine.
 How to get fit at home becomes a habit.
 I like to get up early and start my exercise before the demands of the day set in.

 Keep Your Heart Rate Up